CartoDB/observatory-extension/doc/measures_functions.md

 ## OBS_GetUSCensusMeasure(point geometry, measure_name text)

 The ```OBS_GetUSCensusMeasure(point, measure_name)``` function returns a measure based on a subset of the US Census variables at a point location.
-The ```OBS_GetUSCensusMeasure``` function is limited to only a subset of all measures that are available in the Data Observatory, to access the full list, use measure IDs with the ```OBS_GetMeasure``` function below.
+The ```OBS_GetUSCensusMeasure``` function is limited to only a subset of all measures that are available in the Data Observatory.
+To access the full list, use measure IDs with the ```OBS_GetMeasure``` function below.

 #### Arguments

 Name |Description
 --- | ---
 point | a WGS84 point geometry (the_geom)
-measure_name | a human readable name of a US Census variable.
-The list of measure_names is [available in the Glossary](https://carto.com/docs/carto-engine/data/glossary/#obsgetuscensusmeasure-names-table). normalize | for measures that are are **sums** (e.g. population) the default normalization is 'area' and response comes back as a rate per square kilometer.
+measure_name | a human-readable name of a US Census variable.
+The list of measure_names is [available in the Glossary](https://carto.com/docs/carto-engine/data/glossary/#obsgetuscensusmeasure-names-table). normalize | for measures that are **sums** (e.g. population) the default normalization is 'area' and response comes back as a rate per square kilometer.
 Other options are 'denominator', which will use the denominator specified in the [Data Catalog](https://cartodb.github.io/bigmetadata/index.html) (optional) boundary_id | source of geometries to pull measure from (e.g., 'us.census.tiger.census_tract') time_span | time span of interest (e.g., 2010 - 2014)